pajarorrojo/es-theme-PlayStation-X/README.md

 Hope you enjoy! any suggestion is fully welcomed.

-Note: For a better user experience with the layouts, is recommended to set instant transition style in UI global settings
+### COMPATIBLE WITH MULTIPLE SCREEN ASPECT RATIOS

+Theme Compatible with common used aspect ratios including tiny screens (version 33 and later).
+Dont forget to select your correct display type in theme settings to avoid display issues.

+You can choose between the following options.
+- 4:3
+- 16:9
+- 16:10
+- 3:2
+- 5:3

 ### HOW TO CHANGE CUSTOM AVATAR AND USERNAME?

-The 2 files are located in the root folder.
+2 files are located in the root folder.

-- For change the avatar image simply overwrite the PNG file named "custom-avatar.png" (work best with square format)
+- To change the avatar image simply overwrite the PNG file named "custom-avatar.png" (work best with square format)

-- For change the username string, open the file "custom-username.xml" with a text editor and change "username" for the desired nick
+- To change the username string, open the file "custom-username.xml" with a text editor and change "username" for the desired nick

 - To apply don't forget to set in theme options "Choose a nick -> custom" "Choose your avatar -> custom"

-### HOW USE YOUR CUSTOM BACKGROUND MUSIC?
+### HOW CAN USE YOUR CUSTOM BACKGROUND MUSIC?

-You can put your favorite music files in /_theme_music/ folder
+You can put your favorite music files in /_theme_music/ folder. (.ogg and .mp3 are allowed)

+### BATOCERA 33 TIP

+For "weak" boards is highly recommended to enable the two new preload features added in batocera 33 (even if you don't use playstation-x theme).
+These two new features will add a little extra time on the first load, but you will feel a great improvement and smoothness of the system interface.

+System settings -> developer -> enable both preload options (UI and metadata).

 ##### SUPPORTED LANGUAGES